usemytools/Docs/en/smart-gate-controller/getting-started/product-overview.md

 ## Smart Gate Controller ##

 Simple and easy device to make your home gate smart and control it from your mobile/tablet or PC.
+This is 3-in-1 smart device to control your house motor smartly.

+1. Wifi HotSpot – create own wifi hotspot and allow you to connect with it and control the gate.

+2. Existing Wifi Network – Connect with your existing wifi network (home router) and allow you to control the gate within your wifi network (home).

+3. IoT Ready- Connect with the internet and make your device IoT ready and allow you to control the gate from anywhere.

-This smart device connects to your existing home WiFi network to provide wireless control of your home gate.
-Smart Switch can act like automatic wireless gate controller to control nearly any home electric gate.
+Smart Gate can act like automatic wireless gate controller to control nearly any electric gate.

 ## Key Features ##

 Following are key features of Smart Gate Controller.

-* Simple Two Steps Device Installation.
+* Simple Plug and Play Installation
-* Work with your home wifi network.
+* Work with or without internet (hotspot).
 * Built-in timer support to control gate.
 * Simple user friendly interface to configure automatic * schedules to turn OPEN gate at any specific times, like at 6:00am or 3:00pm.
 * Rugged design for long term use.